konstanzer/reducing_churn/readme.md

 Visualize attributes & interactions (Python: seaborn and matplotlib).
 Analyze: statistically and more generally (Python: statsmodels, numpy, scipy, scikit-learn).

-A note on feature Engineering: Two attempts at feature engineering resulted in multicollinear variables with no improvement in models' predictions.
+A note on feature engineering: Two attempts at feature engineering resulted in multicollinear variables with no improvement in models' predictions.
+One was bins for monthly charges and the second was a binary variable indicating contract expiration month.

 Step 5: Model